liamtoaldo/Osiris-pwm/README.md

 ### Prerequisites

--   linux or windows (not available for mac at the moment)
+-   linux or windows (available for macOS only with Docker)

 ### Installation